marcoguerri/marcoguerri.github.io/_drafts/2016-05-19-mp30-data-corruption.markdown

 through these checks undetected, which is very unlikely.
 It would make much sense to start investigating from the FCS at layer 2, which is the one usually completely out of the control of the software stack.
-However, I decided to approach the problem top down and investigate all the relevant layers.
+However, I decided to approach the problem top down and investigate everything that was happening starting from the transport layer.

 TCP checksum
 =======
-The first question I wanted to address was the following: do the segments that are being delivered to userspace have a valid TCP checksum?
+The first point I wanted to address was whether the segments that were being delivered to userspace had valid TCP checksums.
 What usually happens on modern hardware is that checksum verification on the receiving side is offloaded to the NIC, and if it can't be validated the whole frame is discarded straight away.
+Tools like tcpdump or wireshark can be really useful in this case as they provide information on the correctness of the checksum.
+The easiest way that came to mind to test this use case was to develop a *netfilter* kernel module that would mangle outgoing packets at layer 2, preventing somehow the NIC to recompute the checksum when checksum offloading is enabled.
+Linux also provides ways to use a network scheduling algorithm (or queue discipline) that corrupt outgoing packets.
+In particular, the *netem* (Network Emulator) scheduler allows to perform randomized packet corruption.

+{% highlight console %}
-Adding queue discipline with 10% corrupted packets: sudo tc qdisc add dev lo root netem corrupt 10
+sudo tc qdisc add dev lo root netem corrupt 10
+{% endhighlight %}

+However, there's not much space for tuning: with the line above what we are saying is "corrupt 10% of the *sk_buff*, with corruption meaning the flip of one random bit.
+The relevant code from *net/sched/sched_netem.c* which does the corruption is the following:

+{% highlight C linenos %}
+    if (q->corrupt && q->corrupt >= get_crandom(&q->corrupt_cor)) {
+        if (skb_is_gso(skb)) {
+            segs = netem_segment(skb, sch);
+            if (!segs)
+                return NET_XMIT_DROP;
+        } else {
+            segs = skb;
+        }

+        skb = segs;
+        segs = segs->next;

+        if (!(skb = skb_unshare(skb, GFP_ATOMIC)) ||
+            (skb->ip_summed == CHECKSUM_PARTIAL &&
+             skb_checksum_help(skb))) {
+            rc = qdisc_drop(skb, sch);
+            goto finish_segs;
+        }

+        skb->data[prandom_u32() % skb_headlen(skb)] ^=
+            1<<(prandom_u32() % 8);
+    }
+{% endhighlight %}

+The most relevant parts are probably the call to *skb_checksum_help*, which computes in software the checksum of the packet and sets *skb->ip_summed* to *CHECKSUM_NONE*, which notifies the NIC that the checksum must not be recalculated in hardware.
+On line 20 and 21, the packet that has been chosen for corruption has a random bit flipped within the linear buffer of the sk_buff (i.e. modulo *skb_headlen()*.
+The paged data of the sk_buff is not considered for the corruption (I guess to keep things simple).
+\\
+However, this tool did not provide enough control for the test I wanted to perform, hence the decision to write a simple <a href="https://github.com/marcoguerri/packet-mangle" target="_blank">
+netfilter kernel module</a>, which registers a callback to the *NF_INET_POST_ROUTING* hook.
+The code acts in a very similar way as the netem discipline:

+  * it for a specific pattern in the application level payload.
+Again for simplicity non-linear sk_buffs are ignored
+  * it calculates the checksum before the corruption.
+The code operates at layer two just before the queue discipline, therefore the *sk_buff* is complete
+  * it prints some debug information
+  * it sets *skb->ip_summed* to *CHECKSUM_NONE* so that the checksum is not recalculated by the NIC

 To remove the queue discipline sudo tc qdisc del dev lo root